ArubAlmuhanna/PDF-Parsing-/README.md

 # PDF Parsing Using Python:
 Although PDF files can include a large amount of data, they are usually hard to manipulate.
-Therefore, in this project I sharw how I extracted the raw data from a PDF file and saved it into a tabular format.
+Therefore, in this project I share how I extracted the raw data from a PDF file and saved it into a tabular format.
 As a result, I was able to store all the data I needed in one table.
 Furthermore, it was easy to analyse the data and extract actionable insights.

 # In this Projec project:
 I used Python to parse a PDF file.
 My main goal was to extract multiple tables from the PDF, merge them into one and save the output in CSV format.